HiruniNuwanthika/hiruni-n-kegalle.github.io/README.md

-# PhD Candidate
-### RMIT University, Australia.
-#### I am a PhD candidate in Computer Science at the School of Computing Technologies, RMIT University.
+#### I am a PhD candidate at the School of Computing Technologies, RMIT University.
 My researcher interests are Human-Computer Interaction, user behaviour and multi-modal data analysis.

 ## Education